This function reads a specified variable from a .mat file generated by the ifcb-analysis repository (Sosik and Olson 2007).

 A character string specifying the variable name in the

-file that contains the class information.
+.matfile that contains the class information.
 The default is "class2use".
 Other examples include "class2use_manual" from a manual file, or "class2use_auto" for a class list used for automatic assignment.
-You can find available variable names using the functionifcb_get_mat_names
+You can find available variable names using the functionifcb_get_mat_names.- use_python

 Logical.
 If